 In many ways, the community of Sedona is unlike any in the world.
 Our remote and geologically beautiful setting within the Coconino National Forest makes for dramatic landscapes at every turn.
 The high desert climate and Verde Valley flora and fauna, Native American cultures, and modern-day heritage as a creative community results in a special sense of place.
 The local population of 15,000 shares this environment with 3 million visitors annually, offering opportunities to hike, bike, learn, and find their own mystical energy sources.
 Below are a few snapshots of the Inaugural Sedona Summer Colony—click any to reveal a 360° view of our campus and community.

 Applications for the fee-based 2017 program are now being accepted.
 Applicants are advised to review the extensive Frequently Asked Questions—covering a long list of possible questions and concerns before proceeding to our online application form.
-The 2017 application process also requires a curriculum vitae or biography, work samples, and support references—all must be received by March 31.
-Successful applicants will then be invited to plan their residency at Sedona Summer Colony for dates between June 28 and August 5, and commit to the $65/day fee ($30/day for local/day residents).
+Applicants may be asked to supply a curriculum vitae or biography, work samples, and support references—following submission of the online application.
+Successful applicants will then be invited to plan their residency at Sedona Summer Colony for dates between July 16 and August 5, and commit to the $65/day fee ($30/day for local/day residents).
 Feel free to contact us with any questions or concerns along the way.

 928-282-3809 | 928-284-2272